QuantumBFS/IBMQClient.jl/README.md

 # IBMQClient

 Julia Wrapper for the IBM Quantum Experience REST API.
+This API wrapper is based on IBM Q official implementation.

 ## Installation